joshi-kaushal/hello-nextjs/README.md

 This will navigate to `/product/` route by pushing the `/product/` route into the history stack.
 If we want to replace the stack entirely, we can use `router.replace()` instead.

 You can pass any valid string that you can pass to href attribute of `Link` component.

+## Pre-rendering

+**Try this:**
+Open a simpler react application and open page source by right clicking it.
+Do the same for simple next app too.
+You'd see that react source is completely empty and has only one div with id `root`.
+Whereas, next app will have everything that is rendered on the page.

+That's the main difference between react and next.js In next.js, pages are **pre-rendered**.
+That means, HTML is already generated in the server and sent to the client.

+Pre-rendering refers to the process of generating HTML with the necessary data for a page in our application.

+### Why pre-rendering?

+- Improves performance
+- Improves SEO
+- Improves accessibility

+Next.js supports to forms of pre-rendering.

+1. Static Generation
+2. Server-side Generation

+## Static Generation

+- HTML pages are generated at build time.
+- The HTML with all the data that makes up the page is generated at build time.
+- This is recommended to pre-render pages whenever possible.
+- Pages can be built once, cached by a CDN and served to the client almost instantly.
+- eg: blog, e-commerce, product page, documentation and marketing pages.

+Next.js will pre-render every app.

+Here's something important:
+When in production, a page will be pre-rendered once when we run the `build` command.
+In development mode, page is pre-rendered after every request you made.
+This to ensure that code changes are reflected on every browser.

+> Next.js, by default, without any configuration, statically generates every page when we build our app in production.
+This allows page to be cached by a CDN and indexed by search engines.